menandmice/micetro_docs/guides/implementation/system_requirements.rst

 ---------

 .. csv-table:: Databases
-  :header: "Database", "Supported version(s)", "Operating System of Men&Mice Central"
+  :header: "Database", "Supported version(s)", "Operating System of Micetro Central"
   :widths: 20, 20, 60

   "PostgreSQL", 11-15, "Windows, Linux"
   "SQLite", "N/A [3]_", "Windows, Linux"
   "Microsoft SQL Server", "2012, 2014, 2016, 2019, 2022", "Windows"

 ..
-[3] The SQLite database is embedded into the Men&Mice Central application.
+[3] The SQLite database is embedded into the Micetro Central application.

 .. note::
-   In Micetro versions 10.2 and later, support for Microsoft SQL Server 2008 R2 will be discontinued, aligning with Microsoft’s decision to end support for these operating systems.
+   In Micetro versions 10.2 and later, support for Microsoft SQL Server 2008 R2 will be discontinued, aligning with Microsoft's decision to end support for these operating systems.

 DNS/DHCP Server Software